Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Conclusions

-This study provides a comprehensive analysis of the ergonomic dimensions of furniture, particularly chairs and tables, in an educational setting.
-This highlights the importance of designing furniture that caters to anthropometric measurements of university students, ensuring comfort and promoting a healthy posture.
-By collecting anthropometric data and correlating them with existing furniture dimensions, this study identifies mismatches and provides recommendations for optimized furniture design.
+This study also provides recommendations for optimized furniture design.
 The findings have significant practical implications, as they can guide the development of furniture that promotes better ergonomics and reduces the risk of MSDs among students.
-Moreover, this study's methodology and insights can be applied beyond the educational setting, informing furniture design for various industries and environments.
-This underscores the importance of considering cultural preferences and environmental constraints when designing furniture.
+Moreover, this study's methodology and insights can be applied beyond the educational setting to inform furniture design for various industries and environments.
+This underscores the importance of considering cultural preferences and environmental constraints when designing furniture products.
 This study contributes to the growing body of ergonomics research and can potentially improve the well-being and productivity of individuals in diverse settings.